ross-weir/chain-name-service/README.md

 ## Testing

-TODO: setup test fixtures so all test cases use exactly the same tx as the success case except for the aspect under test
+TODO: setup test fixtures so all test cases use exactly the same tx as the success case except for the aspect under test This is the current setup but copy+pasted for each test, use fixtures

 ### `NewRegistrar.es`